999LV/openWeather-plugin-for-openLuup/README.md

 Introduction :
 This plug-in is intended to run under the "openLuup" emulation of a Vera system.
 It should work on a "real" Vera, but has not been tested in that environment.
 It is intended to capture and monitor select weather data provided by Weather Underground www.weatherunderground.com under their general terms and conditions available on their website.
 It requires an API developer key that must be obtained from their website.

+Changelog:
+Version 1.0 2016-07-15 - first production version, installation via the AltUI/openLuup App Store
+Version 1.1 2016-08-24 - rewrite for cleaner and faster code, but no new functionality Version 1.2 2016-09-22 - added language parameter to fetch the WU data in another language than English (@korttoma suggestion)
+			 added today and tomorrow forecast data (high/low temps, conditions and text forecast

 Requires:
 1. A system running openLuup (or a Vera home automation controller, not tested) and the AltUI interface.
 For background, please see the http://forum.micasaverde.com/ forum.